itsmevp/golang/README.md

   - `for { }` Like a C for(;;)
   - Go has no `,` operator
   - `++` and `--` are statements not expressions

+**Make vs New**
+  - `new(T)` Allocates memory, and sets it to the `zero value` for type `T` that is `0` for `int`, `""` for `string` and `nil` for referenced types `(slice, map, chan)`.
+  - Note that referenced types are just pointers to some underlying data structures, which won't be created by `new(T)`.
+    - `Example:` in case of slice, the underlying array won't be created, thus `new([]int)` returns a pointer to nothing.
+  - `make(T)` Allocates memory for referenced data types `(slice, map, chan)`, plus initializes their underlying data structures.
+  - `Example:` in case of slice, the underlying array will be created with the specified length and capacity.

+**What's the difference between composite type and primitive types?**
+  - In computer science, a composite data type or compound data type is any data type which can be constructed in a program using the programming language's primitive data types and other composite types.